WhiteMoney Wins Big Brother Naija Season 6

 After spending 70 days in the Big Brother Naija house, WhiteMoney has emerged as the winner of the sixth season of the popular reality TV show.
-He edges out Liquorose the popular dancer.
+He edged out Liquorose, a popular dancer, to win the grand prize.

 The entrepreneur was among the 11 male housemates who entered the house on July 24.
 He was loved by many for his good sense of humour while his colleagues appreciated his flair for cooking, although a few opposed his dominance in the kitchen.
 They viewed it as his strategy in the game.